 - Best areas to Stay in Marbella

-In conclusion, Barri Gòtic, Placa De Catalunya, El Born, Eixample, El Raval, Poble Sec, Barceloneta, Gràcia, Poblenou are the best places to stay in Barcelona for tourists and first-time travelers.
-They offer central safe locations, with easy access to attractions, and wide range of accommodations for all budgets.
+In conclusion, Barri Gòtic, Placa De Catalunya, El Born, Eixample, El Raval, Poble Sec, Barceloneta, Gràcia, Poblenou are the best places to stay in Barcelona for tourists and first-timers.
+They offer central safe locations and wide range of accommodations for all budgets.